4 1

 Since the start of the FASD Awareness Program DrinkWise has partnered with medical experts and celebrities/influencers to develop tailored materials to better engage with audiences throughout Australia.
 Funding for these important educational materials has come from the Federal Government and DrinkWise contributors.

-Many of these resources, including the DrinkWise pregnancy and alcohol brochure and videos are available for use in medical centres and for education programs (free of charge).
+These resources are available for use in medical centres and for education programs (free of charge).
 If you’d like to use these resources in your programs please contact info@drinkwise.org.au.

 Looking for more information